 Kids First offers educational workshops to school-age children of divorcing parents in Linn and Johnson Counties.
 Kids First designed its workshops to help kids understand and cope with their parents’ separation and divorce.

-When the workshops are held in-person, eight to ten kids are grouped together by grade level.
-Workshops are interactive and utilize artwork, games, videos, discussions, and role playing.
+Eight to ten kids are grouped together by grade level for each workshop.
+Workshops are interactive and utiliize artwork, games, videos, discussions, and role playing.
 Kids take home an activity book to spark discussion with their parents, and the parents receive a take-home sheet explaining what the children learned.

 Provide youth with a safe and confidential place to discuss their feelings about divorce

 Let children know they are not alone and the divorce is not their fault